OpenGammaProject/Mini-SiD/README.md

 Here are some of the most important key facts:

 * Compact design: Total size 100 x 25 mm.
-51 x 25 mm area for electronics and additional 49 x 25 mm to mount a small scintillator.
+50 x 25 mm area for electronics and additional 50 x 25 mm to mount a small scintillator.
-* Input voltage: 3.2 V - 5.5 V.
+* Input voltage: 3.1 V - 5.5 V.
 * Low-voltage device: No HV needed like with a photomultiplier tube.
 * SiPM voltage range from 27.5 V to 33.8 V.
-* Low power consumption: <5 mA @ 5 V in standard operation.
+* Low power consumption: <4 mA @ 5 V in standard operation.
 * Adjustable gain for the SiPM pulses, also affects pulse decay time and therefore dead time.
 * TTL output for counting pulses or time-over-threshold applications.
 * Additional raw pulse output if you want to manipulate the signal or use it for spectroscopy.
 * Dead time only limited by the speed of the scintillator and the gain.
-Typically <10 µs.
+Typically only a few microseconds.
 * Only needs an additional cheap microcontroller to, for example, build a simple scintillation counter.

 ## Working Principle